DK26/mock-radar/README.md

 # mock-radar

-A server that mocks the QRadar server API behavior, to ease on developing integrations and avoid managing a full QRadar environment.
+A highly minimalist server that mocks QRadar API behavior, to ease on developing integrations and avoid managing a full QRadar environment.

 ## Why not simply mock locally?